Case Evaluation

 Anyone contemplating suit or a defense of suit should talk to lawyer regarding any breach of contract before thinking ones "knows" what litigation will entail.
 Some cases are easily maintained or defended.

-Does Your Firm Handle Contract Disputes?
+Does Your Firm Handle These?

 Yes, we represent parties in all cases, large and small, including eight-figure disputes in federal court.
 Our 10 lawyer Pittsburgh firm handles on a daily basis claims (for money damages and debt collection), defenses to contract claims involving: construction and renovation issues, home improvement, non-competes (for employers and employees), oil and gas leases, partner or member disputes regarding ownership of a business, franchisor-franchisee agreements, and more.